Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

 A swarm is a group of machines that are running Docker and joined into a cluster.

-A node is a docker host machine in swarm.
+A node is a docker host in swarm. (managed by docker daemon residing on it.)

 Swarm managers are the only machines in a swarm that can execute commands, or authorize other machines to join the swarm as workers.